SaymanRabbi/todo_app_task/README.md

 ## Usage

 **Run the application:**
-https://your-todo-app-live-url.com"` with the actual live URL of your deployed ToDo App.
+[https://friendly-selkie-d408a1.netlify.app/] with the actual live UR

-npm run dev

 # 1.Create a new task: